 Children and cremation sites 10″ x 20” x “3

-All headstones must be rectangular with smoothly cut edges on all four sides and preset in 3” concrete with a 3” sanded border on all sides.
+All headstones must be rectangular with smoothly cut edges on all four sides and preset in a 3” concrete border, or with a 3” sanded border, on all sides.

 The District shall, in no way, assume any liability for damage or vandalism after the placement of a headstone.

 Removal of Makers

 When it becomes necessary to remove a marker for any reason, the responsible party must complete a Marker Removal form and instruct the District as to their wishes for transfer of the old marker.
 Should the owner request the District to remove the monument, the District shall not be held liable for any cost from damage which may occur during removal.
 The order for removing a marker will be given and fees paid for when all other required information pertaining to the deceased person is given to the administration office.

 The District retains the exclusive right to excavate and remove any marker located within the District.
 Under no circumstances are private parties allowed to remove, alter, or otherwise cause to change the condition of a marker within the ground.

 Marker Limited Liability

 All markers placed on District property remain the property of the responsible party for the deceased.
 The District is not responsible for theft, vandalism, or damage to the marker inflicted by an outside party.
 Markers are placed at the sole discretion of the responsible party, and they retain all liabilities associated with the on-going care and maintenance of the marker.
 The District is not responsible for fading, scratching, scuffing, chipping, or other damage that occurs from weather, irrigation, or normal traffic and use of the cemetery by staff and the public.